 Happiness is conditional, while peace is unconditional.
 Happiness cannot remain forever, while peace remains forever.
 Level of happiness can be judged, but peace cannot be judged.
 Happiness is a state of being satisfied, while peace is a sensation of fulfilment.The Wisdom Post

 Notice that the comparison made by the team at The

 In other words, bliss, just like peace, is unconditional and indescribable – a state beyond all other positive states that we aspire to.

 They both require us to look inward for our reason for being.

-Neither of them depend on anything external.
+Neither of them depends on anything external.

 And because of this, they both demand total honesty from us.